radovluk/Smart-Contract-Exercise/09-Vulnerabilities-Detection/task/task-code/README.md

 }
 ```

+[Image: Unit Testing Flow]

 ### Task 2: Write Unit Tests for PiggyBank

-In the file `test/PiggyBankUnitTest.t.sol`, complete the missing unit
-tests for the PiggyBank contract.
-Find the functions marked with
-`TODO` comments and implement them according to the instructions in
-the code.
-The file contains four completed unit tests and four unimplemented
-ones that you need to complete.
+In the file `test/PiggyBankUnitTest.t.sol`, complete the missing unit tests for the PiggyBank contract.
+Find the functions marked with `TODO` comments and implement them according to the instructions in the code.
+The file contains four completed unit tests and four unimplemented ones that you need to complete.
 Run the tests using the following command:

 ```bash
 $ forge test --mp test/PiggyBankUnitTest.t.sol -v